orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- ....
 - Separate example of homoiconicity, move along/switch position through two local changes, or something more interesting ; take entire structure, and place at some selection.

-- Could link the practical ignorance/intelligence to partially reversible ignorant compression - or just ignore these for now
 - pond example